CoffeeVampir3/Graphify/Readme.md

 ### Where Are The Docs?!

-See the [Quickstart Guide](https://github.com/CoffeeVampir3/Graphify/wiki/Quickstart-Guide) for a fast start or the [Wiki](https://github.com/CoffeeVampir3/Graphify/wiki/Home)
+See the [Quickstart Guide](https://github.com/CoffeeVampir3/Graphify/wiki/Quickstart-Guide) for a fast start or see the comprehensive [Wiki](https://github.com/CoffeeVampir3/Graphify/wiki/Home)